chebincarl/hexo/source/_posts/Colliders.md

 <!--more-->

-A collider, which is invisible, need not be the exact same shape as the object’s mesh and in fact, a rough approximation（近似） is often more efficient and indistinguishable（不易察觉的） in gameplay.
+A collider, which is invisible, need not be the exact same shape as the object’s mesh and in fact, a rough（粗糙） approximation（近似） is often more efficient and indistinguishable（不易察觉的） in gameplay.

 The simplest (and least processor-intensive（处理器密集型）) colliders are the so-called primitive collider types.
 In 3D, these are the Box Collider, Sphere Collider and Capsule Collider.
 In 2D, you can use the Box Collider 2D and Circle Collider 2D.
 Any number of these can be added to a single object to create compound colliders.